 Other accomplishments may influence the selection committee in the event of a close decision.
 Once the Young Leader Advisory Committee has selected the successful candidates, winners will be notified immediately upon the Committee's decision in December.
 A general announcement of the winners will be made through a media release and a feature of the winners in the March-April InfoHolstein publication.Rules for the Education Awards:

-- Must be a regular or junior member of Holstein Canada, or a son/daughter of a member; or a member-farm employee that is supported by their employer.
+- Must be a regular or junior member of Holstein Canada, a son/daughter of a member; or a member-farm employee that is supported by their employer;

-- Must have completed at least one year of university/college (or Cégep in Québec)
+- Must be enrolled and working in at least their first year of university/college (or Cégep in Québec);

-- Must submit an official, original transcript (faxed and photocopied submissions will not be accepted) and a copy of your resume, including reference list
+- Must submit an official, original transcript (faxed and photocopied submissions will not be accepted) and a copy of your resume, including reference letter;

 Bovine Medicine Awards